Healthcare

 Eligibility verification sounds straightforward, but small oversights can have big consequences.
 Common pitfalls include verifying coverage too late, using outdated insurance details, or failing to obtain prior authorization.
 Even a single digit entered incorrectly in a policy number can cause a claim to be rejected.

-Another frequent mistake is not communicating verification results to patients.
-When patients don’t understand what their insurance covers, it creates frustration and surprise bills later.
-Regular communication ensures that financial discussions happen before—not after—care.
+Another frequent mistake is failing to communicate verification results to patients.
+When patients do not understand what their insurance covers, it can lead to frustration and unexpected bills later.
+Regular communication ensures that financial discussions happen before care, not after.

 Key Benefits of Accurate Eligibility Verification